⚞ ¥ ⚟

 “I think you might have a case of mistaken identity there,” Luke said, wincing and rubbing his forehead.

 “You have a case of mistaken identity!
-This is definitely my old buddy Sphinx.
+This is definitely my old flame Sphinx.
 Come on, Sphinx, don’t give me the silent treatment.
 Hm?
 Hello?”
-Yen waved in front of the guy, who watched him with perhaps mild bewilderment now.
+Yen waved in front of the guy, who was now visibly uncomfortable.

 “Let’s go, Yen.”
 Luke pulled the discontent biker away and gently dragged him towards the thrift store he’d been leading them to.
 “We’ve got a lot of distance to cover, and it’s already late.”